 The line in the title of this post comes from the 1987 romantic comedy “Moonstruck,” and the truth at issue in the film’s plot concerns infidelity.
 But the idea applies to politics as well, and is reflected in the adage that “the cover up is worse than the crime.”
 So it is with the difficult tradeoffs and value choices that we must make collectively as we transition to a net zero carbon economy.

 And over the last five years or so, more transparency has been creeping into the online rhetoric of the climate coalition.
 Most experts have always known that getting to zero involves complex and difficult decisions about how to balance environmental ambitions against other important public values.
-But in euphoria of the 2018 “blue wave” election and enthusiasm about a Green New Deal, some activists and experts assumed away some of that complexity, or treated those who raised those issues as enemies of the transition.
+But in euphoria of the 2018 “blue wave” election and enthusiasm about a Green New Deal, some activists and experts assumed away (or avoided discussion of) some of that complexity, sometimes even treating those who raised those issues as enemies of the transition.
 I chronicle some of that in Part 2 of Climate of Contempt.

 It was in 2018 that several colleagues and I established the EnergyTradeoffs.com website, dedicated to publicizing and discussing the work of academics who study the nitty-gritty, nuts and bolts aspects of balancing the need for an energy supply that is both reliable and affordable as we transition it to net zero carbon emissions.
-That website was our reaction to the sanitized rallying rhetoric of the day.
+That website was our reaction to the sanitized rallying rhetoric of the day, and we are currently recording new conversations to be added to that site this fall.

-No doubt, the post-2018 setbacks in Congress and the courts have broadened people’s perspective on this issue.
+No doubt, the post-2018 setbacks in Congress and the courts have broadened people’s appreciation for the political complexity of the transition.
 In 2021 Congress failed to pass the Build Back Better bill, which would have imposed greenhouse, gas emissions limitations in the electricity sector.
 The next year, the Supreme Court struck down the EPA’s use of the Clean Air Act to limit GHG emissions, articulating a new standard of judicial review that probably prevents the use of the existing Clean Air Act to regulate GHGs.

 Whatever the reason, there is a growing acceptance among the climate coalition that it is better to acknowledge complexity and difficult tradeoffs openly than to try to persuade voters and politicians by ignoring them.
 Consider two examples: the adoption of electric heat pumps in place of fossil-fueled home heating systems, and local opposition to green energy infrastructure.